ndelrossi7/giotto-sphinx/source/subsections/tipsandtricks/howtosubsetgiottoobject.rst

 			:alt: Excluding not selected cells

 *********************************************************************
-4. Create spatial plots grouped by the leiden clustering result
+4. Create Spatial Plots
 *********************************************************************
+These spatial plots have been grouped by the Leiden Clustering results

 .. code-block::